Local exotic tori: Abstract

 \section{Abstract}

+For a broad class of symplectic manifolds of dimension at least six, we find the following new phenomenon: there exist local exotic Lagrangian tori.

-Let~$(X,\omega)$ be a geometrically bounded symplectic manifold of dimension at least six.
-We show that every open subset of~$X$ contains infinitely many Lagrangian tori which are distinct up to symplectomorphisms of~$X$ while being Lagrangian isotopic and having the same area class.
+More specifically, let~$X$ be a geometrically bounded symplectic manifold of dimension at least six.
+We show that every open subset of~$X$ contains infinitely many Lagrangian tori which are distinct up to symplectomorphisms of~$X$ while being Lagrangian isotopic and having the same classical invariants.
+The proof relies on a locality property of the displacement energy germ, which allows us to compute it in a Darboux chart.

-The existence of infinitely many monotone Lagrangian tori in~$\R^6$ is due to Auroux.
-We give a different construction of such tori and distinguish them using the \emph{displacement energy germ}.
-Our tori in~$\R^6$ come in countably many two-dimensional families, each of which has monotone and non-monotone members.
-We show that no two tori from different families can be mapped to one another by a symplectomorphism of~$\R^6$.
-For small enough tori (in terms of their area class) in these families, we show that the displacement energy germ is preserved under Darboux embeddings into~$X$.
-We call this the \emph{locality property} of the displacement energy germ.
-The locality property implies that the resulting embedded tori are distinct up to symplectomorphisms of~$X$.
+Since these tori are not monotone, bubbling may occur and the count of Maslov index two $J$-holomorphic disks does not yield an invariant.